 Enrichment was initially carried out in two process buildings, K-25 and K-27.
 Later, the K-29, K-31, and K-33 buildings were built to increase the production capacity of the original facilities by raising the assay of the feed material entering K-27.
 After military production of highly enriched uranium was concluded in 1964, the two original process buildings were shut down.
-For the next 20 years, the plant's primary mission was production of only slightly enriched uranium to be fabricated into fuel elements for nuclear reactors.
-Other missions during the latter part of this 20-year period included development and testing of the gas centrifuge method of uranium enrichment and R&D of laser isotope separation.
+For the next 20 years, the plant's primary missions were production of only slightly enriched uranium to be fabricated into fuel elements for nuclear reactors and the recycling of fuel elements from nuclear reactors.
+Other missions during the latter part of this 20-year period included development and testing of the gas centrifuge method of uranium enrichment and the research and development (R&D) of laser isotope separation.

 By 1985, demand for enriched uranium had declined, and the gaseous diffusion cascades at ORGDP were placed in standby mode.
 That same year, the gas centrifuge program was canceled.
 The decision to permanently shut down the diffusion cascades was announced in late 1987, and actions necessary to implement that decision were initiated soon thereafter.
 Because of the termination of the original and primary missions, ORGDP was renamed the Oak Ridge K-25 Site in 1990.
+In 1996, the K-25 Site was renamed the East Tennessee Technology Park (ETTP).
 In 1992, the site also became known as the Center for Environmental Technology and the Center for Waste Management.
-The ETTP is the home of the EMEF business unit.
+The ETTP is the home of the Environmental Management and Enrichment Facilities (EMEF) business unit.